MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Use tags when you create node pools.
 Tags are useful in creating custom reports to track the incurred costs.
 Tags give the ability to track the total of expenses and map any cost to a specific resource or team.
 Also, if the cluster is shared between teams, build chargeback reports per consumer to identify metered costs for shared cloud services.
 For more information, see [Specify a taint, label, or tag for a node pool](/azure/aks/use-multiple-node-pools).

-- Data transfers between availability zones in a region are not free.
-If your workload is multi-region or there are transfers across availability zones, then expect additional bandwidth cost.
-For more information, see [Traffic across billing zones and regions](/azure/architecture/framework/cost/design-regions?branch=master#traffic-across-billing-zones-and-regions).
+- If your workload is multi-region and you replicate data between regions, expect additional bandwidth costs if you replicate between regions.
+For more information, see [Bandwidth pricing](https://azure.microsoft.com/pricing/details/bandwidth/).

 - Create budgets to stay within the cost constraints identified by the organization.
 One way is to create budgets through Microsoft Cost Management.
 You can also create alerts to get notifications when certain thresholds are exceeded.
 For more information, see [Create a budget using a template](/azure/cost-management-billing/costs/quick-create-budget-template).

 ### Monitor

-In order to monitor cost of the entire cluster, along with compute cost, also gather cost information about storage, bandwidth, firewall, and logs.
+You can monitor the entire cluster, as well as the cost of compute, storage, bandwidth, firewall, and logs.
 Azure provides various dashboards to monitor and analyze cost:

 - [Azure Advisor](/azure/advisor/advisor-get-started)